geopan/geopan.github.io/_posts/2015-08-06-spatial-mongodb.md

 ## Get the right format

-It took me a bit of time to figure out the right format in import for Mongo.
+It took me a bit of time to figure out the right format to use with the [mongoimport](http://docs.mongodb.org/manual/reference/program/mongoimport/) command.
 It is actually the `Features` part of a [GeoJson](http://geojson.org/) and the geometries have to be in 2 dimensions (no z or altitude).

 ~~~ json
 [